CRYSTAL ETIENNE, President

 President

-Crystal Etienne’s journey—from growing up in a small trailer in rural Tennessee to becoming a leading advocate for public education—is a testament to resilience and opportunity.
+Crystal Etienne’s journey—from living in a small trailer in rural Tennessee to becoming a leading advocate for public education—is a testament to resilience and opportunity.
 She knows firsthand what it’s like to live without an education and the struggles that come with limited opportunities.
 After leaving school at 18, she quickly realized the barriers that stood in her way.
-Determined to create a better future, she earned her GED, pursued higher education while working full-time, and built a career dedicated to empowering others.
-Now a Miami-Dade educator with over a decade of experience, she is committed to ensuring every child, regardless of background, has the same chance to succeed.
-Crystal fights against privatization, book bans, and political interference that threaten public schools.
-She works directly with communities, educators, and policymakers to protect school funding, support teachers, and defend the rights of all students to a quality education.
-For Crystal, this isn’t just policy—it’s personal.
-She has lived both without an education and with one, and she knows the difference it makes.
-Public schools gave her children a future, and she’s determined to ensure they remain a pathway to success for generations to come.
+Determined to create a better future, she pursued higher education while working full-time and built a career dedicated to empowering others.

 -